 Stalking does not just involve a stranger lurking in the shadows or a delusional fan following a celebrity.
 While these cover some stalking scenarios, they are by no means the majority.
 About 40 per cent of people who contact the Helpline are being stalked by ex-partners and a further third have had some sort of prior acquaintance with their victim.
 For instance, the victim may have dated, married or been a friend with their stalker.

 Clare’s Law, also known as the Domestic Violence Disclosure Scheme, gives members of the public a ‘right to ask’ police where they are concerned that:

 If the police and partner agencies find that the partner has a record of abusive offences, or there is other information to indicate that there may be a risk from the partner, they will consider sharing this information.

-The Metropolitan Police has more information about Clare’s Law, including guidance on what to do if you are concerned.
+The Metropolitan Police have more information, including guidance on what to do if you are concerned.

 Domestic Violence Protection Notices (DVPNs) and Domestic Violence Protection Orders (DVPOs) are a way to provide protection to victims of domestic abuse for up to 28 days.
 This gives the victim time to consider their options and get the support they need.